• Skip to main content

 Any business can use ‘celebrity marketing’ to grow their business.

-Doctors who treat athletes or celebrities can ask their famous patients for testimonials and if they can use their name for promotional purposes.
+Doctors who treat athletes or celebrities can ask their famous patients for testimonials and if they can use their names for promotional purposes.

 Realtors who have sold homes to local celebrities should do the same.

-Restaurants who have celebrities that frequent their establishment should ask to take a photo with the celebrity dining at your restaurant.
-These can be hung on the wall and used in email blasts, social media posts, postcard mailings, etc.
+These can be hung on the wall in email blasts, social media posts, postcard mailings, etc.

 You see everyone from car dealers to cleaning services to insurance salesmen using ‘celebrity marketing.’